 “Randomness is inherent in the universe.
 Force and gravity partake in the randomness within the universe.
 Randomness is uncontrollable.
 Science will later make it manageable but never stoppable.”

 God and his guardians manages and manipulates randomness or simply lets it be all the time.
-Soon, we will have the same ability.
+Soon with the help of technology, we the living will have the same ability.
 But never mistake God’s manipulation or management of randomness as interference of our freewill.
 What we decide is our choice.
 God did not destine you to be who you are or will be.
 You do it yourself.
 It is your choice.
 When it comes to freewill, God never interferes.

 Religions write about prophecies (what is to come), revelation or about the “End of times”, “Armageddon”, “Judgment day”, “New beginning”.
 Many believe them to be true.
 They believe in destiny, in predestination yet they also believe in “freewill”.
 Now that is contradictory.

 A prediction for one’s action may come true unless deterred by randomness or the “freewill” of another.
 Since freewill is an unchanging factor in the universe, therefore there is no predestination.
 However, the enlightened (good or bad) spirit who can wield the energy of the corporeal and spirit world may reveal their intentions to sentient beings and make it so to be passed on down as “prophecy” or “revelation”.
 Powerful they may be to cause their will (intention) to be materialized in the future, but it remains only as a possibility because the “freewill” of another powerful spirit may interfere.
 Freewill and Randomness will forever be there to change things up.